HyungkiIm/SFOM-DRO/Working_ReadME.md

 ## Building

 Please see requirements.txt and install the required Python packages.
 You also need the license for the commercial solver [Gurobi](https://www.gurobi.com/) and [Mosek](https://www.mosek.com/).
-You also need to follow the following steps to build C code for RedBlackTree.
+Moreover, please follow the following steps to build C code for RedBlackTree.

 1. Create a new virtual environment and download the required Python packages in requirements.txt